 This will avoid burning through to your base metal piece.
 Stick welders can use a stitch welder to move the electrode in and out when pulling the trigger.
 Other methods will simply need to use caution.

-When you properly weld a butt joint, both sides of the metal should have beading visible.
+When you properly weld a butt joint, both sides of the metal should have to bead visibly.
 You can ensure this by clamping the pieces together with a uniform gap in between.

 This can hold the sheet metal slightly apart, resulting in better penetration.
 It will also help prevent the metal from being warped and prevent moving away from the heat.